-Study tracks what smart home activity can be seen by internet providers
+Internet providers could easily snoop on your smart home

 How Amazon’s Whole Foods compares to Walmart after today’s price cuts

-We’ve mostly moved past the point where our internet of things devices leak private information to anyone watching via unsecured connections, but that doesn’t mean you can stop being afraid.
+We’ve mostly moved past the point where our Internet of Things devices leak private information to anyone watching via unsecured connections, but that doesn’t mean you can stop being afraid.
 Never, ever stop being afraid.
 To top up your paranoia reserves, a new study finds that internet providers can, if they so choose, monitor all kinds of things from your smart home’s traitorous metadata.

-The paper, from a team at Princeton’s computer science school led by grad student Noah Apthorpe, gets straight to the point: “we demonstrate that an ISP or other network observer can infer privacy sensitive in-home activities by analyzing internet traffic from smart homes containing commercially-available IoT devices even when the devices use encryption.”
+The paper, from a team at Princeton’s computer science school led by grad student Noah Apthorpe, gets straight to the point: “we demonstrate that an ISP or other network observer can infer privacy sensitive in-home activities by analyzing internet traffic from smart homes containing commercially available IoT devices even when the devices use encryption.”

 It’s a pretty straightforward attack: the IoT devices often identify themselves voluntarily, usually by connecting to specific domains or URLs.
 Even if they didn’t, there are simple ways of profiling them based on observation and some known data.
 The researchers demonstrated this by showing that various devices show distinct patterns of data transmission: